Adam and Eve Cast Out

 from a heterosexual viewpoint

-They see no openly homosexual couples in the Bible.
+They see no openly gay couples in the Bible.
 They view Adam and Eve as God’s unchangeable plan for marriage relationships.
 They assume, without the Bible ever saying so, that God simply would not bless any other marriage relationship than the kind they have and the kind Adam and Eve had.

 Homosexuals usually grow up in